 Presenter: Julie A. Moran, DO, Geriatrician/Internist

 A very common theme experienced by older adults with intellectual disability is that of change, i.e., patients who are experiencing changes as a function of growing older.
 Change could be experienced physically, cognitively, functionally, behaviorally, or in various combinations of all of these factors.
-A main learning goal during this presentation is to learn a framework of how to properly evaluate change in an aging adult with an intellectual disability, taking into account all potential contributing factors to the changes described.
+A main learning goal during this talk is to learn a framework of how to properly evaluate change in an aging adult with an intellectual disability, taking into account all potential contributing factors to the changes described.

 After this presentation the learner will be able to: